-The median family income for our students is $24,732 per year.
-96% We provide two fully-funded summer experiences that allow students to try and see new things.
+We provide two fully-funded summer experiences that allow students to try and see new things.

 Our students face limited access to professional networks and career opportunities, whereas 43% of college students relied on family connections to get an internship interview.

 Our extensive post-secondary mentorship includes career training, financial counseling, internship matching, and professional development.